KalinDonchev/JobSeekers/JobSeekers_FrontEnd/jobseekers/README.md

 The application has three levels of accessibility: guest user, admin and registered user

+This is the FrontEnd part of the project.

 ## Routes
 | Route  | Description | Access Level |
 | ------------- | ------------- | ------------- |